Get a free, no obligation personal loan quote with rates as low as 9.99%

 Should I make an unconditional offer on a newly built house?

-Although most sellers prefer bully offers without conditions, this can be very risky if you’re the buyer, as you could end up with a home that’s not worth the extra money you agreed to pay.
+Although most sellers prefer bully offers without conditions, this can be very risky if you’re the buyer, as you could end up with a home that has issues.
 Even a newly built home can have problems, particularly in areas that are newly developed.
-Adding, at the very least, an inspection condition is always a good idea.
+At the very least, adding an inspection condition is always a good idea to protect you as a buyer.

 What is a “clean” offer?